kiboschool/course-industry-experience-1/src/lessons/goal-setting/why.md

 ## Making your internship experience meaningful

-User experience (UX) research is the process of studying the behaviors, needs, attitudes and motivations of users in order to improve the design of software, services or products.
-UX researchers conduct various types of research, including interviews, surveys, usability tests in order to gather data from users and identifies opportunites for impact.

-## Quantitative vs. qualitative research
-Two main types of UX research methods are quantitative and qualitative.
+If someone were to walk up to you and ask: “Why are you planning to go through an internship experience?”
+Would you have an answer?

+If you answered yes, is your answer more external focused or internal focused?
+An example of an external reason would be: “because the Kibo requirements dictate that I have to” while an internal reason could be: “because I want to utilize this experience to practice my ability to work well with others in a real work environment.”

+If you answered no, worry not.
+This lesson will help guide you through the process of establishing your why and setting the right foundations for your industry experience.

+Whether you answered yes or no, the first step in this goal setting process is to determine what your goals REALLY are.
+What do you REALLY want to achieve?

 <aside>
-  📺 Watch this video to better understand the differences between qualitative and quantiative research
+  📺 Watch the following video by Luke Burgis to dig deeper into why we, as humans, need to identify the difference between thin and thick desires to achieve ultimate fulfillment.
 </aside>

 <div style="position: relative; padding-bottom: 56.25%; height: 0;">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/LmWPygSxMms" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"
+  <iframe width="560" height="315" src="https://www.youtube.com/watch?v=dtBtov2f7e4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"
 ></iframe>
 </div>